voyagermesh/voyager/docs/user-guide/certificate/create-with-custom-provider.md

 For testing purpose you may use Let's Encrypt's staging URL `https://acme-staging.api.letsencrypt.org/directory` as `acmeStagingURL`

-In this example the domains DNS providers are `googlecloud`.
+In this example the DNS provider is `googlecloud`.
+To see the full list of supported providers, visit [here](provider.md) .

-See the Supported Providers List [here](provider.md)

 ```console
 kubectl create -f hack/example/certificate.yaml